terra-money/docs/docs/develop/sdks/terra-js/getting-started.md

    cd <my-terra-js-project>
    ```

-3. Next, initialize npm (node package manager), install the `terra.js` package, and create an `index.js` file to house the code.
+3. Next, initialize npm, install the `terra.js` package, and create an `index.js` file to house the code: